bvhoang4285/ini_parser/README.md

 2. Use idb_get_value() to read the value of a key in a group

 Note:
 The return value of idb_get_value() is a pointer to a stack memory region.
-Remember to clean it after use
+Remember to clean it after use.

 Example:
 - File config.ini: